 There are no rules in fashion.
 H&M launched its new “social campaign”.

-H&M launched an inspiring video emphasizing the fashion anarchy.
+H&M launched “Close the Loop” an inspiring video emphasizing the fashion anarchy.

-Narrated by icon Iggy Pop and starred by Iggy himself, the american plus-size model Tess Holliday, the artist Daniel Lismore, a model with unshaved underarms and even an older shirtless man.
+The spot, by agency Forsman & Bodenfors, narrated by icon Iggy Pop and starred by Iggy himself (an old shirtless man), the artist Daniel Lismore, the american plus-size model Tess Holliday and a model with unshaved underarms.

 There are no rules in fashion but one …to recycle your clothes!